 And if you’re a glass dish lover, these come in handy and the lock-lid offers extra protection against leaks and spills.

 Now!
-On to the good part- the recipes!
-I’m including ones you can make for dinner as well as breakfast and lunches that can be made and packed ahead of time.
+On to the good part- the meal prep recipes!
+I’m including ideas you can meal prep for dinner as well as breakfast and lunches that can be made and packed ahead of time.
 All meals are good for up to 3 days in the fridge and most are freezer-friendly, I’ll let you know which ones aren’t.

 Recipe: Pancakes & Waffles